-My main research interest is how humans can derive a social understanding of each other:
+My main research interest is how humans can understand each and interact with each other:

 I investigate these processes using neuroimaging, behavioural data and machine learning techniques.
-In my PhD project, I focus on the influence of motherhood on social understanding of unfamiliar adults and children.
+Currently, I focus on dyadic interactions, looking at both individual and dyadic parameters.

 The quality and reproducibility of my research is as important to me as the content.
 This is why I strive to make my research as transparent and accessible as possible, preregistering my studies, publishing scripts and data where possible and submitting my papers to Open Access journals.

 Much of our social life happens in dyadic interactions.
 These interactions can vary in their goals and in what measures their "success".
 In terms of social goals, we often strive to understand each other but also to improve the relationship with each other.
 The success of these social goals seems to be associated with many individual and dyadic qualities.
 One important quality is how "in sync" the partners in an interaction are.